A tree in a field in early morning

 But what actually helps with this 'special' way of dying, knowing when it happens?
 How do they spend the last weeks or days together so that continuing to live on is as bearable as possible for the people Walter loves most?
 What 'special' or 'meaningful moments' are there?

-I would like to research and answer these questions so that we can better guide those involved, such as Walter, his family and you, in the future.
+These are the questions I am researching and trying to answer, so that we can better guide those involved, such as Walter, his family and you, in the future.

 About this project

 This PhD project undertakes a study of the ritualization of assisted dying in the Netherlands.
 What do people do before they receive euthanasia?
 How do their last meaningful moments help them say goodbye?
 How does it help their next of kin?
-These and other questions I will try to answer with the following research.
+These and other questions I am trying to answer with the following research.

 Goals